 Read original article at PR Newswire

-SAN FRANCISCO, June 9, 2020 /PRNewswire/ — AbbVie, a global, research-based biopharmaceutical company, and MBC BioLabs announced today that Bacchus Therapeutics and PTM Therapeutics have each won a 2020 AbbVie Golden Ticket at MBC BioLabs.
-The companies will each receive one year of lab bench space and access to core facilities at the MBC BioLabs life sciences incubator, and have opportunities to interact with AbbVie’s scientific and business leaders.
-AbbVie started sponsoring the MBC BioLabs Golden Ticket program in 2018 to support high-potential and innovative early-stage biotech companies in their efforts to accelerate the development of new therapies to improve human health.
-AbbVie has awarded six Golden Tickets in three years.
+SAN FRANCISCO, Sept.
+15, 2020 /PRNewswire/ — Amgen (NASDAQ:AMGN) and MBC BioLabs today announced that BigHat Biosciences and Trilo Therapeutics have each been awarded an Amgen Golden Ticket to MBC BioLabs.
+The companies will receive priority admission or renewal for one year of lab bench space with access to core facilities at the MBC BioLabs life sciences incubator, including access to Amgen’s scientific experts and business leaders to help advance their scientific programs.
+Amgen is a proud sponsor of MBC BioLabs, assisting high-potential and innovative early-stage life science and biotech companies accelerating development of new therapies to improve human health.

 About MBC BioLabs